 Frequent handwashing can help minimize the spread of COVID-19.
 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer that contains at least 60% alcohol.

 Minimizing the use of cash for fares helps reducke the spread of COVID-19 transmission.
-Use touchless payment options, if possible.
+Use low-touch payment options, like a monthly pass, Hopthru, Token or Clipper, if possible.